David Peat (Royal Navy officer)

-He died on 20 June 1879 at Markinch in Fife and is buried in Northhall Cemetery at Markinch Church.
-He also has a memorial in New Calton Burial Ground in Edinburgh.
+He died on 20 June 1879 at Viewforth House, Edinburgh was buried in New Calton Burial Ground in Edinburgh on 25th June.
+There is a memorial in Northhall Cemetery at Markinch Church.

 Viewforth House was demolished around 1900 in order to build Boroughmuir High School.

 Admiral Terrace in the Tollcross area of Edinburgh (near Viewforth House) was named after Admiral Peat.